 A physician for more than 30 years, Zerwas is past president of the American Society of Anesthesiologists.
 Zerwas cofounded a Houston area group practice in 1996 which became part of US Anesthesia Partners in 2012.
 He remained active in the practice and operations of the practice until joining the UT System.
 From 2003 to 2008, Zerwas served as Chief Medical Officer of the Memorial Hermann Hospital System, and as Chief Physician Integration Officer until 2009.

 Dr. Zerwas graduated from Bellaire High School in 1973, and in 1978, he married his late wife Cindy Hughes.
 After graduating from the University of Houston, he earned his Doctorate in Medicine at Baylor College of Medicine in 1980.
-John, together with his wife Sylvia, have six children and nine grandchildren: Isabella, Matthew, Dashel, Oliver, Beatrice, Tinley, Harlow, Posey, and John McCall III.
+John, together with his wife Sylvia, have six children and ten grandchildren: Isabella, Matthew, Dashel, Oliver, Beatrice, Tinley, Harlow, Posey, John McCall III, and Willa.